Kaliayadews/R-projects/README.md

 - Creates visualizations:
   - Bar chart by species and sex
   - Boxplot of body mass
-  - Scatterplot showing relationship between body mass and flipper length
+  - Scatterplot showing the relationship between body mass and flipper length
   - Faceted plots by sex

 ## Notable Trend